dkypuros/atomic-lang-model/docs/recursive-language-overview.md

 This pattern requires **unbounded memory** to track the a's while processing b's.
 Finite-state machines have **bounded memory**.
 Therefore: **human language transcends regular languages**.

+📚 **Want the complete mathematical story?** See our [Mathematical Foundations](mathematical-foundations.md) guide for the full treatment of formal language theory, abstract algebra, and category theory that makes this work.

 ### 🔬 See It Yourself
 Our implementation demonstrates this mathematically: